Open Now — 24/7 Plumbing

 Step 1

-Install the bypass valve into the back of the water softener; use the clips on the valves to ensure it’s secured well.
-This valve helps to stop the water supply to the softener during repairs or when the softener needs to be shut down.
+Install the bypass valve into the back of the water softener, using the clips on the valves to ensure it’s secured well.
+This valve helps to stop the water supply to the softener during repairs or when it needs to be shut down.

 Step 2